bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 <p></p>
 {% endraw %}

-We can now use synthetic properties not only for layouts in the <code>main</code> source set, but also for the flavor layouts:
+We can now use synthetic properties not only for layouts in the `main` source set, but also for the flavor layouts:

 {% raw %}
 <p></p>